ruixing76/alta2023/src/pages/home/index.md

     The premier workshop in Australasia for sharing research in Natural Language Processing and Computational Lingustics.
 Submissions from students, academics and industry researchers are welcome.
   title: ALTA 2020
   newsItems:
+  - date: 2020-05-04
+    text: Call for papers for ALTA 2020 is now available.

 ---